AGE LIMIT: 12 Years

 After an afternoon on our feet, we enjoy a classic car ride to see more of the city including the neighborhoods of Vedado and Miramar.
 Finally, we relax with a fine dinner at one of Havana’s best paladars.
 If you want to explore the city’s music scene there are plenty of options after dinner.
 One is the very hip Fabrica des Artes, where the best of Cuba’s avant-garde art can be experienced.
 There’s also a couple of jazz clubs and many other options.

 We breakfast early and make our way to the airport in time to meet your departing flights.
 For flights that don’t match up well, we recommend you take a taxi to the airport at your convenience (not included.)

 Or, for those wishing to spend more time in Havana, we offer a two-day Havana Extension.

-- Ground Transportation: Taxi transport to your casa on night 0, as well as to return to the airport on Day 1, is very simple.
-We recommend using state run taxis.
+Ground Transportation: Taxis from the airport are easy to find once you exit the terminal.
+We recommend using the official yellow taxis.
 Make sure to have the address of your destination in hand and agree on the fare before getting in the cab.

 CUBA'S TOURIST SEASONS

 - High Season: Cuba’s peak tourist season runs from mid-December to mid-March as well as July and August.
-Crowds are at their thickest here, and prices and bookings tend to be up as well.
 It’s always good to plan ahead when visiting during Cuba’s high season.

-- Low Season: Cuba’s low season hits May through June and September.
+- Low Season: Cuba’s low season is August and September.
 Expect some closures or fewer facilities during the low season when tourists are less likely but hurricanes are more likely.

 CUBA CLIMATE GUIDE